Submissions to Communities Magazine

 Call for Articles

-We are now seeking article submissions to Communities magazine for issue #165, “Technology: Friend or Foe?”
-The issue will be out in December 2014.
+We are now seeking article submissions to Communities magazine for issue #166, “Community for Baby Boomers.”
+The issue will be out in March 2015.
 Please send us your article idea as soon as you can, before writing/submitting a full article.
-Your final article must reach us by Friday, August 22, 2014.
+Your final article must reach us by Friday, November 21, 2014.

 Please remember that we are looking for stories, personal experiences, and concrete examples in your responses—these are what will make ideas and observations most “real” and relevant to readers.